 Toni Morrison said “the beauty of Love Medicine saves us from being completely devastated by its power."
 Erdrich's debut novel reads like a series of connected short stories, drifting back and forth between two intertwined Ojibwe families.
 Vignettes of drama, healing, justice, and magic reveal the tight bond between the Kashpaws and Lamartines.
 Told with Erdrich's signature poetic style, her first work is certainly worth reading.
 More info →

 Makkai's prize-winning novel asks what it means to be family to one another, as the characters navigate heavy grief and loss within their tight knit communities.
 In 1985, Yale Tishman loves his job working in the fundraising department of a Chicago art gallery.
 But as his career takes off, the 1980s AIDS crisis wreaks havoc on his world, devastating his chosen family.
 Between chapters about Yale's life, we learn his friend Fiona's story, as she travels to Paris 30 years later in search of her estranged daughter.
-Both timelines kept me glued to the page, and they came together in such a brilliant way at the end of the book.
-Amy Poehler optioned this one for a "major television event."
+Readers say both timelines keep you glued to the page, and they come together in a brilliant way at the end of the book.
 More info →

 A compelling premise and graceful telling landed this one on my favorites list.
 Charles and Lily meet James and Nan in 1963 Greenwich Village when Charles and James are both called to serve Third Presbyterian Church.
 The two men steward the church through upheaval and change, despite their personal differences.
 I couldn't stop reading as the couples and their families struggle with faith and friendship.
 More info →